0qi/0qi/README.md

-- 🔭 I’m currently working on IoT devices, such as esp8266 and esp32.
+- 🔭 I’m currently working with IoT devices, such as esp8266 and esp32.
 - 🌱 I’m currently learning open-cv